Philip Powers: Scores

-After his graduation from University of New South Wales having acted in the position of Music Officer for several months in 1984, he was appointed Director of Music for Film Australia in 1986.
-Between 1983 and 1988 he was responsible for the music appearing in over 200 Film Australia productions, including Cane Toads, also working with Gillian Armstrong and Jane Campion on Bingo, Bridesmaids and Braces and After Hours.
+After graduating from University of New South Wales having acted in the position of Music Officer for several months in 1984, he was appointed Director of Music for Film Australia in 1986.
+Between 1983 and 1988 he was responsible for the music in over 200 Film Australia productions, including Cane Toads.
+He worked with Gillian Armstrong and Jane Campion on Bingo, Bridesmaids and Braces and After Hours.

 He supervised the musical and choreographed sequences in Academy Award-winning director Bruce Petty's The Movers and was the recording producer of the AFI 1984 Best Film Winner Annie's Coming Out which was also nominated for Best Original Music Score, losing to Bruce Smeaton and Garth Porter for Streethero.
 18 years later he released the Original Soundtrack Recording on his 1M1 Records label.

 He produced his first CDs of film scores for the Southern Cross label in 1988, working with Simon Walker on The Wild Duck and Brian May on Frog Dreaming as well as Tony Bremner on The Everlasting Secret Family.

-Other notable film scores which he produced for CD from classic Australian feature films include Robbery Under Arms, The Lighthorsemen, We of the Never Never, The Flying Doctors, Road Games, Patrick, Harlequin, Snapshot, Sky Pirates, Thirst, Devil in the Flesh, Caddie, beDevil, Eliza Fraser and The Coolangatta Gold.
+Other notable film scores he produced for CD from classic Australian feature films include Robbery Under Arms, The Lighthorsemen, We of the Never Never, The Flying Doctors, Road Games, Patrick, Harlequin, Snapshot, Sky Pirates, Thirst, Devil in the Flesh, Caddie, beDevil, Eliza Fraser and The Coolangatta Gold.
 Additionally, he produced the CD of Nigel Westlake's score for the four-part television documentary series, The Celluloid Heroes.

 He also wrote and produced the scores for a number of plays, documentaries, shorts and animated films.
 He has also written classical music for orchestra, synthesizers and piano as well as a trio for violin, cello and percussion.

 Ironbark Bill (1985) is a 5-episode TV short and a feature short animated film narrated by John Clarke.
 It played in cinemas in Australia as the animated short before the films Santa Clause (1985) and Crocodile Dundee (1986).
 "Town Under Threat" is a documentary (which screened on Channel 7's The World Around Us) about the threat of a potentially devastating exploding volcano in Rabaul.
 "Don't be the Last to Know" is a documentary about the pervading threat of drugs to children in the mid-1980s in Australia, presented by Michael Willesee.
 "Let 'em Vote" and "Saturday Saturday" were training films for elections in the 1980s.
 "Combat Zone" was a classified training film for the army in the series, War Administration.

 In addition to these were films about accounting for a multicultural society, "The Investigation", the supernatural drama, "The Traveller's Tale", and a documentary produced by Anthony Buckley about the famous Gulflander train (narrated by Bill Peach) which ran from Croydon to Normanton.